Painter Momopie: Release

-Painter Momopie was released in Japan on December 7th, 1990.
+Painter Momopie was released in Japan on December 7, 1990.

 Reception

-Painter Momopie received fairly mixed reviews.
+Painter Momopie received mixed reviews.
 Famitsu gave it a total score of 21/40.
 German magazine Power Play gave it a 47 out of 100.

 Retrospective views on the game have been fairly positive.
-An retrospective review by Hardcore Gaming 101 called it a 'hidden gem' on the Game Boy, although criticized the lack of save features and level reuse towards the end of the game.
+A retrospective review by Hardcore Gaming 101 called it a 'hidden gem' on the Game Boy, although criticized the lack of save features and level reuse towards the end of the game.